 - Federal computers

 Don’t wait to call an attorney!
 The longer you wait, the more difficult it will be for a lawyer to help you win the fight against the charges you face.
 Computer fraud is prosecuted zealously both inside and outside of Pittsburgh, making it vital for people who have been charged with this offense to accept the assistance of an expert Pittsburgh Criminal Lawyer who will attempt to have the charges dismissed or reduced.
-So, give us a call at Logue Law, 1-844-PITT-DUI or (412) 389-0805.
+So, give us a call at Logue Law Group, 1-844-PITT-DUI or (412) 389-0805.
 Rest assured, the computer fraud lawyers at our Pittsburgh firm will help you in every way possible to make you feel relaxed and calm while they fight for your future.